-How to Prevent Bullying in the Classroom
+How to Prevent Bullying Online and in the Classroom

 The statistics for bullying are still shockingly high, despite a decrease in recent years.
 According to the National Center for Education Statistics (NCES), a study indicated that in 2017, 20% of students aged 12-18 reported being bullied.
 The same study also found that 15% of students in high school reported being bullied electronically.
 This form of bullying, sometimes called cyberbullying, is a relatively new form of bullying that often happens outside of school hours or online where teachers don’t have access to view it, thus making it harder to witness or detect.

 As a teacher, you are the first line of defense against this type of negative behavior, and it’s vitally important that you protect your students – including from each other, if necessary.
-In a definition provided by the Center for Disease Control and the Department of Education, bullying is described as unwanted aggressive behavior marked by a perceived or real power imbalance that is repeated or likely to be repeated.

 In this article, you will learn several strategies about preventing bullying behavior in your classroom, how to address bullying when it does occur, and how to recover after a bullying incident.